 5. Azkena Rock, Spain

-If these music festivals in Europe are yet to rock your boat, this next one might have you covered.
+If our list of best festivals in Europe are yet to rock your boat, this next one might have you covered.
 Azkena Rock Festival is a tribute to all things rock, folklore and new wave.
 No genre is unrepresented, from rock n’ roll and punk to surf rock – it’s about passion for guitar grooves.
 This is rock culture just the way you want it.
 The festival has been around for over fifteen years and each year it attracts well-established names whilst also inviting the brightest stars from the new generation to take to the stage.

 When?
 22nd & 23rd June